apache/maven-site/content/markdown/configure.md

 Configuration files executed by the Unix launcher scripts first thing, unless if the environment variable `$MAVEN_SKIP_RC` is set.

+Typically environment variables - including `$PATH` - are set here.

 ### `%USERPROFILE%\mavenrc_pre.bat` + `%USERPROFILE%\mavenrc_pre.cmd`

 Windows systems only:
-Configuration files executed by the Windows launcher scripts first thing, unless if the environment variable `%MAVEN_SKIP_RC%` is set.
+Configuration files executed by the Windows launcher scripts first thing _before_ launching the Maven JVM, unless if the environment variable `%MAVEN_SKIP_RC%` is set.

-This is useful for providing secrets, like the password for a keystore:
+This can be used to provide secrets, like the password for a keystore:

 ```
 set MAVEN_OPTS=-Djavax.net.ssl.keyStore="<path to p12 file>" -Djavax.net.ssl.keyStoreType=pkcs12 -Djavax.net.ssl.keyStorePassword=<password>